 ZFS offers many interesting features, and one of the most widely used is the ability to create and transfer snapshots of entire datasets, even recursively.
 This approach is useful for backups or maintaining a specific “point in time” for datasets.
 For example, on FreeBSD, automatic snapshots of the dataset containing the root file system have been taken with each system upgrade for several releases.
-This way, thanks to Boot Environments, if there are any problems, it is possible to reboot from a previous snapshot.
+This way, thanks to Boot Environments, if there are any problems, it is possible to reboot from a previous clone.

 However, sometimes we might need something more.
 Local snapshots do not protect against the deletion of entire datasets or the activation of new features that could potentially cause problems or incompatibilities.